 Avoid touching your face.

-Like what I mentioned, the coronavirus can be transmitted once a tiny droplet of the virus enters your eyes, nose, and mouth.
+As mentioned, the coronavirus can be transmitted once a tiny droplet of the virus enters your eyes, nose, and mouth.
 Avoid touching those areas, especially if you are in unsafe places, where you can easily transmit the virus without even realising it.

 Use of Face Coverings or Masks